tharkadharshana/RadiusEdge/TECHNICAL_DOCUMENTATION.md

     - Output: `parsedAttributes` (array of `{name, value}`).
     - Purpose: Parses a block of text representing RADIUS attributes into a structured list.
 - **`test-db-validation-flow.ts`:**
     - Input: DB connection details, validation steps (SQL/SSH).
-(Does NOT include SSH preamble for its direct test).
     - Output: Overall status, DB connection status, results of validation steps.
     - Purpose: Simulates testing a DB connection and a sequence of validation steps (SQL queries or SSH commands on the DB host).
 - **`test-server-connection-flow.ts`:**
-    - Input: Server details, sequence of test steps (commands with `expectedOutputContains`).
+    * Input: Server details, sequence of test steps (commands with `expectedOutputContains`).
     * Output: Overall status, results for each test step.
     * Purpose: Simulates testing a RADIUS server connection and setup based on a customizable sequence of steps.
 Halts on first critical failure.